zzstoatzz/birdo/README.md

 ### Tasks
 #### SETUP
-First, get the datafile by running the following commands from a folder that you'd like to work from:
+First, get the datafile by running the following command from a folder that you'd like to work from:

 `wget https://raw.githubusercontent.com/zzstoatzz/birdo/master/L1/GhanaPineapples.xls`